Double or Nothing (2019): Canceled match

 At AEW's inaugural rally in Jacksonville, Adam Page was interrupted by Pac, setting up a feud between the two wrestlers.
 At AEW's second rally in Las Vegas, a match between Page and Pac was officially announced for Double or Nothing.
-However, in late May it was reported that the match was "canceled" and would no longer take place due to "creative differences".
+However, in late May, it was reported that the match was "canceled" and would no longer take place due to "creative differences".
 As a result of the cancellation, they wrestled a match at Wrestle Gate Pro about a week before Double or Nothing.
 In a surprise appearance, Page answered an open challenge by Pac that ended in disqualification with Page winning.
 After the match, Pac attacked Page's knee and said that his goal all along was to injure Page and with that done, he had no reason to show up at Double or Nothing.
 This was done to write the match off the card.
 Later that week on an episode of Being The Elite, Page was selling the knee injury and said he could not wrestle at Double or Nothing.

 Event

 The Buy-In

 Two matches occurred during the Buy In.
-The first was the Casino Battle Royale, in which the winner would face the winner of the main event to determine the inaugural AEW World Champion at All Out.
+The first was the Casino Battle Royale, in which the winner would face the winner of the main event for the inaugural AEW World Championship at All Out.
 Adam Page, the 21st and final entrant, won by last eliminating MJF.

 In the second match, Kip Sabian faced Sammy Guevera.
 Sabian performed The Deathly Hallows on Guevera to win the match.